Blog / 3DS & SCA

 SCA around the world

 It's not just on the Old Continent – countries from around the world are adopting SCA, including many in Asia.
-Browse the SCA Mandates section of our global interactive map to find out where merchants have to follow SCA for online payments.
+Browse the SCA Mandates section of our global authentication map to find out where merchants have to follow SCA for online payments.

 Ravelin's 3DS product is certified for 3DS2.